silver-language/workspace-silver/journal/journal.md

 The dates have been cobbled together from git history, but it's a bit of a mess as there were a few different repos that were split and merged early on, and the edit history on some of these is a bit scattered.

-So the early dates are only roughly indicative in many cases.
+So the early dates are only roughly indicative in many cases, and some are really out of order.